 In this world, scythes are the human orchestrators of death.
 For some reason, everyone had agreed that an annual population cull was in the best interests of a post-mortal humanity.
 Considering the mysterious disasters of the moon and Mars colonies that would've allowed the species to expand, what other choice was there?

 Well, the idea came to me shortly after I arrived: deactivate the nanites for those who choose to have biological children.
 An immortal life for an immortal life.
-At least until the numbers drop.
+At least until the numbers drop by allowing people to request their own gleanings.
 Really, why hadn't this been considered?
 It was such a no-brainer that I had to ask around.

 I was not expecting to be met with outrage, as if I had suggested that children should die to spare adults.
 I was called selfish, among more colorful names, and told that a scythe should "glean" me.
 Interestingly there was one in our vicinity, and people quickly made way for him as the commotion drew his attention.
-He treated my question like it was naive and short-sighted, but he wouldn't give me a solid, unbiased rebuttal.
+He treated my question as though it were naive and short-sighted, but he wouldn't give me a solid, unbiased rebuttal.
 No one would.

 I also wasn't expecting to find myself training as his apprentice along with two other teenagers, Citra and Rowan.
 Admittedly, I was still curious and yearning for a real answer that could possibly be found in the Scythedom, but I didn't make it obvious.
 I was sincerely repulsed by the thought of having to take random lives, which was the first requirement of a scythe—a conscience, compassion.